vasanthanbdev/vasanthanbdev/README.md

 - LinkedIn: https://www.linkedin.com/in/vasanthanb
 - Twitter: https://www.twitter.com/_vasanthan_

-Feel free to reach out if you'd like to collaborate on a competitive programming project or have any questions about my experience.
+Feel free to reach out if you'd like to collaborate on projects or have any questions about my experience.